-We took our seats, sung a couple of great hymns, with a very good one called Have You Met The Man From Galilee, although the key was too high for me.
+We took our seats, sung a couple of great hymns, and a very good one called “Have You Met The Man From Galilee,” although the key was too high for me.

-Before the main speaker of the evening was introduced, one of his colleagues, an elderly gentleman began by telling us how his mother-in-law, (who was 85-years-old, and after 50 years of prayer) had finally received Jesus as her own Saviour.
-Naturally, we applauded this happy ending to what must have felt like a lifetime of prayer, finally being answered.
+Before the main speaker of the evening was introduced, one of his colleagues, an elderly gentleman began by telling us how his mother-in-law (who was 85-years-old, and after 50 years of prayer) had finally received Jesus as her own Saviour.
+Naturally, we all applauded this happy ending to what must have felt like a lifetime of prayer, finally being answered.

 Throughout the evening, I witnessed at first-hand people rolling around on the floor, ‘repeat healings;’ one woman crying as someone tried to ‘exorcise her demon;’ another lady being ‘healed’ of some illness, to later being found outside the building chewing gum, with another ‘healed’ victim puffing away on her cigarette.